UT-ABCS/youtube-to-spotify-py/README.md

 2. Clone this repository, `cd` into this respository and call `pipenv install`.

 ## How to run
 Before running this code, make sure that you have a Google Cloud project and a Spotify Web Application made.
-If you don't, you can go to the respective links for Google Cloud Developers and Spotify Developers.
 1. `cd` into this respository
 2. Go to the Google Cloud Console and navigate to your Google Cloud project.
 3. Download the OAuth 2.0 Client ID associated with your Google Cloud project.